kalambet/object-augmenter/README.md

 # Object Augmenter [![Build Status](https://travis-ci.org/kalambet/object-augmenter.svg?branch=master)](https://travis-ci.org/kalambet/object-augmenter)
-###### Small utility to augment one JS object by another
+###### Small utility to augment one JS object with another

 The idea here that we are merging two JS objects like a trees (in depth).
 There are no special rules or arguments.
-The augmenter can contain only the fields that are needs to be updated.
+The augmenter can contain only the fields that are needs to be updated plus extrs ones if needed.

 ## Installation
 ```